rgiuse/showFormazione/README.md

 # showFormazione
-Old java applet to show  football module
+Old java applet

+An useful to show football module in a web page 2004 edition